Fort Collins planning and zoning OKs Woodward plan

 City staff also suggested seven conditions for the approval of the plan, some more technical than others.

-Woodward objected to one of these conditions, and
+Woodward objected to one of these conditions, and it was ultimately removed before the board voted on the plan.

 More breaking news...